-Programming costs were approximately \$3.0 billion and \$2.9 billion, representing 39% of total operating costs and expense for the three months ended March 31, 2021 and 2020, respectively.
+Programming costs were approximately \$3.0 billion and \$8.9 billion for the three and nine months ended September 30, 2021, respectively, representing 37% and 38% of total operating costs and expenses, respectively, and \$2.7 billion and \$8.5 billion for the three and nine months ended September 30, 2020, respectively, representing 36% and 38% of total operating costs and expense, respectively.
 Programming costs consist primarily of costs paid to programmers for basic, digital, premium, video on demand, and pay-per-view programming.
-Programming costs increased as a result of contractual rate adjustments, including renewals and increases in amounts paid for retransmission consent offset by a higher mix of lower cost video packages within our video customer base.
+Programming costs increased as a result of \$163 million of estimated rebates from sports programming networks as a result of canceled sporting events due to COVID-19 which reduced programming costs during the three and nine months ended September 30, 2020, as well as contractual rate adjustments, including renewals and increases in amounts paid for retransmission consent offset by fewer customers and a higher mix of lower cost video packages within our video customer base.
 We expect programming rates per customer will continue to increase due to a variety of factors, including annual increases imposed by programmers with additional selling power as a result of media and broadcast station groups consolidation, increased demands by owners of broadcast stations for payment for retransmission consent or linking carriage of other services to retransmission consent, and additional programming.
 We have been unable to fully pass these increases on to our customers and do not expect to be able to do so in the future without a potential loss of customers.

-Regulatory, connectivity and produced content increased \$49 million during the three months ended March 31, 2021, respectively, compared to the corresponding period in 2020 primarily due to higher sports rights costs as a result of more basketball games during the three months ended March 31, 2021 as compared to the corresponding period in 2020 as the prior period had postponement of games and the current period had additional games due to the delayed start of the 2020 - 2021 NBA season as a result of COVID-19.
+Regulatory, connectivity and produced content increased \$22 million and \$251 million during the three and nine months ended September 30, 2021, respectively, compared to the corresponding periods in 2020.
+The increase during the nine months ended September 30, 2021 as compared to the corresponding period in 2020 is primarily due to higher sports rights costs as a result of more National Basketball Association ("NBA") and Major League Baseball ("MLB") games during 2021 as compared to the corresponding period in 2020 as the prior period had cancelation of MLB games and the current period had additional games due to the delayed start of the 2020 - 2021 NBA season as a result of COVID-19.

-Costs to service customers decreased \$44 million during the three months ended March 31, 2021 compared to the corresponding period in 2020 primarily due to a decrease in bad debt expense as a result of lower write-offs and higher recoveries enhanced by the stimulus packages offset by higher labor costs resulting from our commitment to a minimum \$20 per hour wage in 2022, along with 5.8% customer growth.
+Costs to service customers decreased \$3 million and \$68 million during the three and nine months ended September 30, 2021, respectively, compared to the corresponding periods in 2020 despite 3.3% customer growth.
+The decrease during the nine months ended September 30, 2021 compared to the corresponding period in 2020 was primarily due to fewer transactions and a decrease in bad debt expense partly driven by government stimulus packages offset by the higher labor costs associated with our commitment to a minimum \$20 per hour wage in 2022.

-Mobile costs of \$572 million and \$374 million for the three months ended March 31, 2021 and 2020, respectively, were comprised of mobile device costs and mobile service, customer acquisition and operating costs.
+Mobile costs of \$607 million and \$1.8 billion for the three and nine months ended September 30, 2021, respectively, and \$456 million and \$1.2 billion for the three and nine months ended September 30, 2020, respectively, were comprised of mobile device costs and mobile service, customer acquisition and operating costs.
 The increase is attributable to an increase in the number of mobile lines.

-The decrease in other expense is attributable to the following (dollars in millions):
+The increase in other expense is attributable to the following (dollars in millions):